CokieLee/DouekLabPathSeq/README.md

 # How to run pathseq
 ## System requirements
 Currently, PathSeq is made to run on a linux cluster (Rocky Linux v9.5) which uses the workload manager Slurm (version 23.02.6), and a module system. \
+It can run either on a single computer, or it can take advantage of a cluster configuration.
 \
 Plans are in development to containerize rules such that the pipeline is HPC agnostic.
+However, it is currently untested on other systems. \
-So, to run on a non-Skyline HPC, you may need to change the "module load" statements, or else otherwise ensure the correct dependencies are available to each rule.
+To run on a non-Skyline single computer, you will likely at least need to change the "module load" statements, or else otherwise ensure the correct dependencies are available to each rule.
 \
-Pathseq can be run either on a single computer, or on a cluster. \
-To run Pathseq on a cluster, such that each rule launches as its own job, you must define a "profile" for your cluster.
-A profile maps the concept of launching a rule as a cluster job to concrete commands run by your system.
+To run Pathseq on a non-Skyline cluster, such that each rule launches as its own job, you will need to modify not only the "module load statements", but also define a "profile" for your cluster.
+A profile maps the concept of launching a rule as a cluster job to concrete commands that can be understood by your system. \
-The profile settings can be given to the snakemake command directly as flags, but it is recommended to persist the settings in a profile configuration file (which is passed to the snakemake command as the argument of the --profile flag).\
+The profile settings can be given to the snakemake command directly as flags, but it is recommended to persist the settings in a profile configuration file (which is passed to the snakemake command as the argument of the --profile flag).
+More detail is given below in "What the cluster profile means". \
-More information on snakemake 7 cluster execution and profiles: https://snakemake.readthedocs.io/en/v7.22.0/executing/cluster.html \
-We provide a working profile configuration file in "skyline_profile/config.yaml" (specific to our HPC). \
 \
 To run Pathseq on a single computer, no profile setting files are necessary.
-You must also remove the --profile flag from the "runSnakemake.sh" script when running.
+In fact, you must also remove the --profile flag from the "runSnakemake.sh" script when running.

 ## Input and output formatting
 Pathseq takes its metagnomics sequencing data as paired-end reads in fastq/fasta or fastq.gz format.
 For each sample, the paired end reads must be given as one fasta file of forward reads and one fasta file of backward reads. \